andrea-green/andrea-green/README.md

 ## I am a passionate and creative full stack software engineer from Montana.

-- 🔭 I’m currently working on a boba tea site.
 - 🌱 I studied at AppAcademy and Seattle University.
 - :grin: I'm currently learning Python.
 - 💬 Ask me about software engineering or knitting.